Vote for 2023's Best of North Carolina and support your favorite local businesses and travel destinations!

 Before you start exploring, find a place to stay first.

-There are quite a few hotels in Morganton and around it, including a Hampton Inn.
-We enjoyed a cozy couple of nights downtown at Fairfield Inn & Suites, right across from Fonta Flora Brewery.
+There are several hotels in Morganton and around it, including a Hampton Inn.
+We enjoyed a cozy couple of nights downtown at Fairfield Inn & Suites, across from Fonta Flora Brewery.

-It’s a newer property and the suites remind me of higher-end Marriott properties in much larger cities.
-The free breakfast and Wi-Fi are just a couple of reasons we loved this hotel.
-They also have a pool for cooling off after hot days out in the area and also, some pretty comfy rooms.
+It’s a newer property, and the suites remind me of higher-end Marriott properties in much larger cities.
+The free breakfast and Wi-Fi are two reasons we loved this hotel.
+They also have a pool for cooling off after hot days in the area and some pretty comfy rooms.

-If you’re thinking about an Airbnb, check out this one near Morganton.
+If you’re considering an Airbnb, check out this one near Morganton.
 We think it’s one of the coolest in North Carolina.

 Annual Events in Burke County

 These annual events are all worthy of a spot on your calendar.
-You never know when you’ll be thinking, “what are the best things to do in Morganton this weekend?”
+You never know when you’ll think, “What are the best things to do in Morganton this weekend?”

 Nearly Year-round

-• Farmers Markets: From May through the end of October, you can buy local at the Saturday Morganton Farmers Market, held at 300 Beach St.
+• Farmers Markets: From May through the end of October, you can buy local at the Saturday Morganton Farmers Market at 300 Beach St.

 Read More: 30+ Great Things to Do in Boone (Hikes, Eats, and More in App Town)